-It’s time to plan your itinerary for the oldest and grandest civic procession in the world, taking place in London on Saturday 9 November 2019.
+It’s time to plan your itinerary for the oldest and grandest civic procession in the world taking place in London in early November, as usual.
 This is the Lord Mayor’s Show in the City of London.
-Knowing the best place to watch the Lord Mayor’s Show will add to your enjoyment!
+Knowing the best place to watch the Lord Mayor’s Show will add to your enjoyment.

 The journey used to be from the City to the royal palace at Westminster.
 Since 1882, the Lord Mayor takes the oath of allegiance to the monarch at the Royal Courts of Justice (RCJ) in the Strand.